 by: Cherlette McCullough

-After under-going weight-loss surgery a lot of men and women and men struggle with accepting their new body.
-After surgical weightloss Most patients struggle with the extra skin, baggy clothes, compliments their not use to hearing, insults from the naysayers etc. All of which can cause added stress to the already difficult lift style changes.
-The stress can then cause sadness which can turn to into depression or addiction.
-Bariatric patients often times end up back in the situation they were in prior to weight-loss surgery, because they didn’t make the efforts to heal emotionally to what may have been the cause of the weight gain.
-Losing the weight is great however; holding the emotional grudges against yourself make it hard to accept your new body.
+This stress can then cause sadness, which can turn to into depression or addiction.
+Bariatric patients oftentimes end up back in the situation they were in prior to weight-loss surgery because they didn’t make efforts to heal emotionally to what may have been the cause of the weight gain.
+Losing the weight is great, however, holding the emotional grudges against yourself makes it hard to accept your new body.

 Here are 3 Tips to Start Accepting Your New Body: